 Corporate Espionage, sometimes referred to as Industrial Espionage or Corporate Spying, is a very real and large-scale problem targeting U.S. businesses today, responsible for the loss of hundreds of billions of dollars annually.
-While this is not a new crime, it is one that has greatly benefitted from the Internet, for reconnaissance and the actual theft.
-The main legal difference between Economic and Corporate Espionage is the origin and allegiance of the offender.
+While this is not a new crime, it is one that has greatly benefitted from the Internet, for reconnaissance, targeting, intelligence collection, and actual theft.
+The main legal difference between Economic Espionage and Corporate Espionage is the origin and allegiance of the offender.
 Economic Espionage is committed primarily by foreign governments or agents of that government.
 Corporate Espionage or Theft of Trade Secrets is committed by a competitor or agent of that competitor.

 According to the Economic Espionage Act (Title 18 U.S.C. §1831), economic espionage is (1) whoever knowingly performs targeting or acquisition of trade secrets to (2) knowingly benefit any foreign government, foreign instrumentality, or foreign agent.
 In contrast, the Theft of Trade Secrets (Title 18 U.S.C.
 Section 1832) is (1) whoever knowingly misappropriates trade secrets to (2) benefit anyone other than the owner.
 More commonly referred to as Industrial Espionage.